Key-pair Setup (*January 5, 2025*)

 - Linux: GnuPG.org

-This Post Uses Ubuntu and GnuPG.
+This note uses Ubuntu and GnuPG.

 ```conf